David Charvet: Interests

 In June 2010, Charvet joined The Blue Seals, a non-profit organization aimed at providing a rapid response to environmental emergencies, focusing on ocean preservation, and is a member of its board of directors.
 It worked on raising awareness of the Deepwater Horizon oil spill, helping French company Ecoceane's ships designed to collect floating waste and hydrocarbons to take part in the cleanup.

 Personal life

 After meeting on the set of Baywatch, Charvet dated co-star Pamela Anderson from 1992 to 1994.

 Charvet and Brooke Burke married on 12 August 2011; Brooke announced that she would take her husband's last name and be known as Brooke Burke-Charvet.
-They have two children together, daughter Heaven (born 2007) and son Shaya (born 2008), and are raising their children in the Jewish faith.
+They have two children together, daughter Heaven (b.
+2007) and son Shaya (b.
+2008), and are raising their children in the Jewish faith.
 Brooke already had two daughters from her first marriage to plastic surgeon Garth Fisher.
 In April 2018, the couple announced that they were divorcing after seven years of marriage.
 Their divorce was finalized in March 2020.